San Pablo City, Laguna, the Philippines

 Finally, after almost an hour, lunch was served.
 The sugpo kare-kare (jumbo shrimp cooked in thick peanut sauce) and kulawong puso ng saging (smoked banana heart in coconut milk) were worth the wait.

 A skip and a hop across the driveway led to Sulyap Museum, a repository of the owners’ collections.
 As in the restaurant, both religious icons and antique furniture filled entire rooms and armoires.
 Different eras in Philippine history, perhaps with the exception of pre-colonial, were represented.

 Down the driveway was Casa Obando Bed and Breakfast.
 Named after the town in Bulacan from where this house built in the 1850s originated, it was dismantled and faithfully rebuilt to its original floor plan and design at this present site.
 We didn’t go inside, however, as this was only a pit stop and we had long way to go on our southern Tagalog road trip.

-Sulyap is Tagalog for “glance.”
-This quaint nook south of Manila offered a glimpse of Philippine heritage through art and architecture.
+Sulyap being Tagalog for “glance,” this quaint nook south of Manila offered a glimpse of Philippine heritage through art and architecture.
 It served up both physical nourishment and an enriching experience.
 Although the service was short in Filipino-style hospitality, it was still an ideal place for trans-generational bonding, for families to eat, pose with, and fall in love with the beauty of our heritage.
 And to pray?
 Needless to say, we did say grace before our meal.